innomatica/loque/README.md

 # loqueapp

-A new Flutter project.
+A Simple Podcast App backed by [PodcastIndex.org](https://podcastindex.org) and also by RSS feeds.

 ## TODO

-- dryRun what has happened
-- when episodes update set played if seekPos is closed to the end
+- progress bar not responding to the actual seek position.